-Provision for Credit Losses
+Provision for Loan Losses

-For the year ended December 31, 2018, our provision for credit loss was \$0.2 million, as result of an increase to our specific reserve, partially offset by a reduction in our loan loss factors applied to our non-individually evaluated loan pools as a result of lower charge-offs over the corresponding look-back period utilized in our provision calculation.
+For the year ended December 31, 2019, our provision for loan loss was \$0.7 million, the majority of the increase was to our general reserve, resulting from loan growth as well as an increase in our loan loss factors applied to our non-individually evaluated loan pools as a result of a charge off occurring during the year.
 We have a dedicated problem loan resolution team comprised of associates from our credit, senior leadership, risk and accounting teams that meets frequently to minimize losses by ensuring that watch list and problem credits are identified early and actively worked in order to identify potential losses in a timely manner and proactively manage the corresponding accounts.